Features: The Cliffs of Middleburgh, Cotton Hill, Canady Hill

 5.40 The trail turns right leaving the woods road and descends to a gorge.
 At the gorge edge, the trail bears left and follows the gorge through hemlocks ascending to Treadlemire Road.

 5.80 Turn left and follow Treadlemire Road uphill passing several houses.
-There is a hand-pump well on the right side of the road which hikers can use.

 32.1 Cotton Hill lean-to.
 2001 [ED WALSH]